gmalim/NBA_analysis/README_AllStars.md

 - Predicted score distributions and probability calibration curves of training data are visualized for all models.
 - Calibrated classification probability scores and corresponding scoring ranks of test data are calculated for all models.
 - Predicted calibrated score distributions and calibrated probability calibration curves of test data are vizualized for all models.
-- The NBA All-Stars per conference are listed in order of the median predicted calibrated score over all models.
+- The NBA All-Stars per conference are listed in order of the median predicted calibrated score over all selected models.

 ## NBA All-Star prediction 2018